 Visaginas is the centre of Lithuania’s youngest municipality, located on the north-eastern edge of the country.
 The city was planned and built as a support structure for the Ignalina nuclear power plant from 1975.
-Originally the aerial view of Visaginas was designed to resemble a butterfly.
-However, after work on the nuclear power plant was cancelled, so was further construction of the town.
+Originally, the aerial view of Visaginas was designed to resemble a butterfly.
+However, as work on the nuclear power plant was later cancelled, so was further construction of the town.
 Currently, Visaginas consists of three residential regions that locals refer to as the 1st, 2nd and 3rd Micro-districts.
-The town is very urban, there are 3 districts, almost all buildings are high rise and there is very little car traffic with only 14 streets.
+The town is very urban; almost all buildings are high rise and there is very little car traffic with only 14 streets.
 Mostly people move around by foot.
-There are a lot of green spaces, recreational areas and a lake.
-It is a very safe town with open green areas, pedestrian routes even today everything is well kept and managed.
-In many ways, a modernistic ideal city.
-There are a growing number of empty buildings, some of them are facing demolition soon.
-Some buildings are going to be turned into elderly housing.
+Furthermore, there are a lot of green spaces, recreational areas and a lake.
+It is a very safe town with open green areas and pedestrian routes.
+Even today everything is well kept and managed.
+In many ways, it is a modernistic ideal city.
+There are a growing number of empty buildings – some of them are facing demolition soon, others are going to be turned into elderly housing.

 Visions and aims:

 An overall aim is to formulate a new long term vision of the city.
 The City has a general vision to try to adapt to the new situation and to become a city with a high quality of life.
 This can be achieved by looking more innovatively at the positive aspects of the city.

 Lena Buško – Director of Ignalina NPP Region Business and Tourism information centre – expresses that their vision is to repurpose the Ignalina Power plant into a data centre.
 The aim is to inspire businesses to relocate to Visaginas, and to give the younger people reason to stay here.
 Visaginas is a slow city, and this could be an asset to attract people who work remotely and wish like to enjoy a green and slow life, as well as the cheap rent and spaces for workshops etc.

 Cultural planning approach: